H256/gunbot-monitor/README.md

 ![gmon screenshot][gmon-screenshot-image]

+I needed something to display my gunbot monitor without going down into my basement or VNC to my server.
+So I created this litte thing to host a simple webpage that displays most of gunbot-monitor information in a webpage.

+This will probably not be maintained but I wanted to offer it here for everyone :)

 ## Modifications to the original repo:

 *** new option ***
 ```sh
     -w, --ws-port   Port for the WebSocket-Server
 ```

+### usage:

+- change `host` and `port` in `./web/public/index.html` according to the host you would use...
+- shell into `./src` and run `node index` followed by your parameters you would set.
+- the developer VueJS application ist located in `./web/gunmon-vue`

 ### Original Readme